Kubernetes the not so hard way with Ansible - The basics - (K8s v1.20)

 ansible-galaxy which is included if you install Ansible.
 Also have a look at https://galaxy.ansible.com/ for more information (you can also browse the available roles there).

-If you’ll follow me regarding directory structure your Ansible directory will look like the following structure when we’re done with the blog series (also see Ansible directory layout best practice):
+My Ansible directory structure will look like this when everything is setup at the end of the blog series (also see Ansible directory layout best practice):

 Don’t worry if directories doesn’t contain all the files yet we’ll get there.
 Just make sure that at least the top level directories like